globe icon

 Income P2P Alternatives

-While the loan performance on the Income Marketplace is often better compared to other P2P lending platforms, the loan availability is often limited as only seven active lending companies list loans on the platform.
-This might result in cash drag, so you could also consider investing on other platforms.
+While the loan performance on the Income Marketplace is often better than other P2P lending platforms, the loan availability is usually limited to a handful of lenders.
+This might result in cash drag, so you could consider investing on other platforms.

 Esketit